Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 Then we can run the program and paste the link in a browser:
 - <img width="1268" height="309" alt="Screenshot from 2026-01-24 21-10-03" src="https://github.com/user-attachments/assets/05d66d4f-38d8-42be-94c1-a47787791c7d" />

-There's nothing here, so we go back to the command line and draw out the big gun.
+There's nothing there, so we go back to the command line and draw out the big gun.

 ## Executing the attack
 The attack tool `ffuf` comes pre-installed on kali, but we don't know how to use it yet.
 Luckily `$ ffuf --help` is there to help.